Alex Christensen: Music career

 Christensen started in 1991 as a music producer and DJ, and had his first success in 1991 with the U96 single "Das Boot".
 In several countries, this track was the first techno song to reach the number one position.
 Since 2002, Christensen also works under the name Alex C. and frequently collaborates with Yasmin K., whom he met as a judge on the second season of Popstars.

 As a producer and composer, Christensen has worked for artists such as Right Said Fred, Marky Mark, Tom Jones, *NSYNC, Rollergirl, Marianne Rosenberg, Sarah Brightman, and ATC.

-Christensen represented Germany at the final of the 2009 Eurovision Song Contest in Moscow together with Oscar Loya, performing the song "Miss Kiss Kiss Bang", finishing in 20th place.
+Christensen represented Germany in the final of the 2009 Eurovision Song Contest in Moscow, together with Oscar Loya, under the name Alex Swings Oscar Sings, performing the song "Miss Kiss Kiss Bang", finishing in 20th place.

 Christensen's song "Doktorspiele", which included additional vocals by Y-ass, won the 2008 Eurodanceweb Contest, determined by points assigned by a professional jury of disc jockeys, journalists, music producers, webmasters, and radio speakers from all over the world.

 One of the songs produced by Christensen, ATC's "Around the World (La La La La La)", was later sampled in Beat Ink's "Around the World" in 2008 and used in Chris Webby's "La La La" in 2009.

 In 2007, Christensen released the song "Du hast den schönsten Arsch der Welt" in co-operation with Y-ass.
 It sampled The Soundlovers' "Run Away".
 This song marked an international breakthrough for Christensen and it was re-released in several other languages.
 In some countries, the melody was adjusted to local preferences.